MrkTheCoder/Data-Structures-In-CSharp/README.md

 I will fill each project with comments, so it will be more useful for study purpose.

 I learned Data Structures from "[The Ultimate Design Patterns](https://codewithmosh.com/p/design-patterns/ "The Ultimate Design Patterns")" course by Mr. [Mosh Hamedani](https://codewithmosh.com/ "Mosh Hamedani")'s.
+He is the great teacher, who is making hard topics like piece of cake!
 Still!
 I'm learn new things everyday! and I hope you find this repository useful and learn something from it too.

 Happy Codding!